The following professionals lent their expertise to this article:

 The Founders Scholarship

-This scholarship is available to student physical assistants in Georgia who demonstrate superior capabilities.
-To be eligible, applicants must have completed one year of the credit hours required for graduation from their program.
-They must also upload their official transcripts indicating their cumulative GPA and prepare a headshot and nominee statement.
+This scholarship is available to physical therapist assistant students in Georgia who demonstrate superior capabilities.
+Applicant must have completed one year of the credit hours required for graduation from their program.

 Student Minority Scholarship

-Granted by the Virginia chapter of the APTA, this scholarship is awarded to PTA students who have demonstrated participation in minority affairs activities and services.
-Applicants must be within 12 months of meeting all criteria for graduation from their PTA programs to be eligible.
-They must additionally be a member of a specified racial or ethnic minority group.
+Offered by the Virginia chapter of the APTA, this scholarship is awarded to PTA students with demonstrated participation in minority affairs activities and services.
+Applicant must be a member of a specified racial or ethnic minority group and within 12 months of meeting all criteria for graduation.

 Mary McMillan Scholarship